derpyzza/river/README.md

 named river
 cause it flows down to C ( badum tiss )

-River is a programming language for those who like the DIY-nature of C, but sometimes wished that they had access to the convenient higher level features from other languages ( but are too scared of C++ ).
+River is a lightweight programming language for those who like the DIY, hands off nature of C, but wish for a more modern version with convenience features on top.
-Simply put, river is a dialect of C with a boatload of syntax sugar and niceties piled on top, along with a side of an expressive type system and garnished with some really nice functional features to top it all off.

 The goal is to be able to seamlessly use both C and river in the same codebase, and replace C files with river as needed ( and river files with C, if you want to ).